nanoix9/2019Papers/tm/as2.md

 - Males
 - Females
-- People younger than or equal to 20 years old
+- People 20 years old or younger
-- People older than 20 years old
+- People older than 20
 - Everyone

 The remainder of this article is organised as follows.
 In
 \cref{related-work} related works on topic mining and evaluation will be reviewed.
-The methodology of topic mining are detailed in \cref{research-design}, while the results, analysis and evaluations are presented in \cref{results-analysis-and-evaluation}.
+The methodology of topic mining are detailed in \cref{research-design}, while the results, analysis and evaluations are presented in \cref{result-analysis-and-evaluation}.
 The works of this article are summarised in \cref{conclusion} and open issues and future works are discussed in \cref{open-issues-and-future-works}.